samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 - 2016-10-05-build-your-first-app-with-polymer-and-web-components
 ---

-**TL;DR:** This article will show you how to create Web Components with Stencil, a tool that allows you to use a high level syntax to define components and that generates them based on vanilla JavaScript.
+**TL;DR:** This article will show you how to create Web Components with Stencil, a tool that allows you to use a high-level syntax to define components and that generates them based on vanilla JavaScript.
 Throughout the article, you will build a simple rating component and then you will integrate it with React and Angular.
 [You can find the final code of this component in this GitHub repository](https://github.com/auth0-blog/stencial-rating-component).

 ---